Desbordante/desbordante-core/README.md

 ./build.sh -j$(nproc)
 ```

-The Python module can be built by providing the `--pybind` switch:
+The Python module can be built with the `--pybind` switch:
 ```sh
 ./build.sh --pybind -j$(nproc)
 ```